Socialist Campaign Group: Defected

 In 2005, Brian Sedgemore resigned the Labour Party whip and defected to the Liberal Democrats.

+In 2025, former group chair Zarah Sultana, who had been sitting as an independent following the withdrawal of the whip in July 2024, announced that she was resigning her Labour Party membership to set up a new left-wing party with former Labour leader Jeremy Corbyn.

 Resigned

 The following members resigned their membership of the Campaign Group in 1985 in a show of support for Neil Kinnock's reforms: